mopolita/MoreMaterials/README.md

 ## 🚀 Download

 If you have the Rimworld on steam, you can just subscribe to the mod in the [workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3055040889).
-If you have the game elsewere, just download all the files, and put decompressed the folder into "whereverthegamefolderis"/Rimworld/Mods.
+If you have the game elsewere, just download all the files, and put decompressed the folder into "whereverthegamefolderis"/Rimworld/Mods (you can remove the ".git" folder and the .gitattributes file).

 ## 💭 Feedback and Contributing